zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 installation of IntelliJ and will cause conflicts if you share them in a repository that is used for collaboration.

-If there are no Java files in the repository, create a new folder to store source code.
-To do this, right-click on the top-level repository folder and select *New* followed by *Directory*.
-The new directory should have a name like *src*.
-After creating the directory, right-click the new directory and select *Mark Directory As* and *Sources Root*.
+If there are no Java files in the repository, create a new module to store source code.
+To do this, right-click on the top-level repository folder and select *New* followed by *Module*.
+The new module should have a name describing what it does.
+You should next be prompted to setup the module and select the SDK.
+After creating the module, you should see a subfolder named *src*.
+Right-click the *src* directory and select *Mark Directory As* and *Sources Root*.
 This indicates to IntelliJ that our source code will be stored in this folder.
 In the repository directory, create another directory named something like *out* to store our output files.
+Mark this directory as *excluded*.

 Next, we can create a new package by right-clicking on the source directory we created and selecting *New* and *Package*.
 Give the new package a name like